cybermaggedon/threat-exchanges/README.md

 IOC file to `all-iocs.json`.

 I've put a sample file in `all-iocs.json` so you don't have to run the thing.
-It takes 15 mins to run, you know.
+Because... it takes 15 mins to run, you know.

+The IOCs may not all work in `detector` because the risk category is hard-coded as `exploit` which is a proposed category in the risk category, not implemented.
+Also, not all types are used.

 ## Look up a domain